gfelixc/maritime/decision/0001-port-identifier.md

 ### C. UNLOC as port identifier + CreateUpdate action

-Using an explicit naming as CreateUpdate will be an accurate reflect of the action to perform.
+Using an explicit naming as CreateUpdate will be an accurate description of the action to perform.

 ✅Port model accuracy with business
 ❌Evolving the application beyond CRUD will require to replace this solution